whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Popsugar-Must-Have-Subscription-Box-September-2015-Review-Coupon.md

 <DD>Full Size 15ml, Value $18</DD>
 </DL>

 <p>This is a vitamin E oil treatment that promotes strong and healthy nails.
 You only need a drop on each nail, then massage the oil all over your cuticles, nails and fingers to get them soft and moisturized.
 The scent is sweet and pleasant too.
-I've used this twice already, at night before I go to bed, and it's fast and easy to apply so will surely be using this frequently.</p>
+I've used this twice already, at night before I go to bed, and it's fast and easy to apply so I'll surely be using this frequently.</p>

 <center><a href="http://popsu.gr/vXrB" target="_blank">
 <img src="/images/PopsugarSep2015Snack.jpg" border="0" style="border:none;max-width:100%;" alt="Nourish Snacks Almond to Cherries" />